Advanced Roadmaps draws a timeline. Taskstreamer builds one that stays true.

 | 1-click PowerPoint export | ||

-Add Taskstreamer to your Jira instance from the Marketplace
+Add Taskstreamer to your Jira Cloud or Data Center instance.

-Select which Jira projects or spaces to include in your roadmap
+Choose which Jira projects or spaces feed your roadmap.